 Say what?
 I choose “not to protect my purchase”?

 I would have expected JetBlue to say, “No, I decline the optional travel insurance.”

 But “choose not to protect” almost implies you’re opting out of seatbelts.
 I feel like I’m telling the mobster, “Nah, I don’t need any protection.”

 If I choose not to “protect” my flight, what could go wrong?
 I must not be the only person who is left to wonder.

 Making matters worse, JetBlue insisted I make a choice.
 It wouldn’t process my reservation unless I checked “yes” or “no.”

-I’m a believer in the value of travel insurance, and I know the folks at Allianz personally.
+I’m a believer in the value of travel insurance, (here’s our guide to travel insurance.) and I know the folks at Allianz personally.
 But I’m not convinced that buying flight insurance as an “oh-by-the-way” purchase is ever a good idea.
 If you’re going to take the insurance, you need to shop around and study the policy to make sure you’re covered.

 This is not the way to do it, using scare tactics and not giving the customer any time.
 Because hey, those airfares are known to expire.